gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-12/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - We've updated our CI build job to use Go 1.7.3.
+  - We&apos;ve updated our CI build job to use Go 1.7.3.
 Before, we were using Go 1.6.x, which apparently [does not work with the latest version of OS X](https://golang.org/doc/go1.7#ports).

 </div>